appvia/KubernetesHelloWorld/README.md

 ok, no problem.
 Lets add our own custom html page to the deployment.

-The typical way custom content reaches a kubernetes cluster is by publishing a container with the content bundled to a registry.
+The typical way custom content reaches a Kubernetes cluster is by publishing a container with the content bundled to a registry.
 Many exist such as dockerhub.com, AWS's ECR (Elastic Container Registry), Google's container registry or even a self hosted registry.
 All of these are outside the scope of this article so we are going to pass content into the existing nginx container with a Kubernetes resource called a configmap.

 These resources are a useful way for passing in config files to processes in pods, but in this case, we're going to use one to supply a replacement index.html file to the nginx default `/usr/share/nginx/html` web server file path.